leandroberetta/mimik/README.md

 # Mimik

-Simple application to simulate a service (or many) in a mesh deployed in Kubernetes.
+Simulates being a service (or many) in a mesh.

 Helpful to test Istio features like traffic routing, tracing, security and more.

 ## Usage